arixmkii/qcw/README.md

 to upstream the changes, where possible.
 At the end this should come down to a single patch on top on a stable tag.
 Supposed to be a long living patchwork, because needs full support for some features on QEMU side (see QEMU specific patches).

+#### `Podman Desktop`

+Latest version (or stable later than v0.0.6) is a requirement.
+Should be installed via official setup mechanism.

 #### `QEMU`